FlatIO/api-client-ruby/docs/ScoreApi.md

 # **edit_score**
-> ScoreDetails edit_score(score, , opts)
+> ScoreDetails edit_score(score, opts)

 Edit a score's metadata

 This API method allows you to change the metadata of a score document (e.g. its `title` or `privacy`), all the properties are optional.
 To edit the file itself, create a new revision using the appropriate method (`POST /v2/scores/{score}/revisions/{revision}`).
+When editing the `title` of the score, the API metadata are updated directly when calling this method, unlike the data itself.
+The title in the score data will be \"lazy\" updated at the next score save with the editor or our internal save.

 ### Example
 ```ruby